celestiaorg/nmt/docs/nmt-lib.md

 `leafHash`: This field is non-empty only for absence proofs and contains a leaf hash required for such a proof (see [namespace absence proofs](#namespace-absence-proof) section).

-`isMaxNamespaceIDIgnored`: If this field is present, then namespace range of the tree nodes are set as explained in the [Ignore Max Namespace](#ignore-max-namespace) section.
+`isMaxNamespaceIDIgnored`: If this field is true, then namespace range of the tree nodes are set as explained in the [Ignore Max Namespace](#ignore-max-namespace) section.

 ## Verify Namespace Proof